 The Other Ten Best Floating Plants for Aquariums

 You won’t get all the floating plants available for sale throughout the entire year.
 Most of them are seasonal offers.
-The exception is the number 2 & 3 in my second list.
+The exception is the numbers 2 & 3 in my second list.
 You’ll get Java Moss and Floating Crystalwort in any season to buy.
 Let’s explore the list one by one.

 1. Mosquito Fern

-Mosquito Fern or Azolla filiculoides have thick and quilted green leaves that grow each stem’s side to completely cover it.
+Mosquito Fern or Azolla Filiculoides have thick and quilted green leaves that grow each stem’s side to completely cover it.
 Generally, they are tolerant of a vast range of water conditions.
 You won’t face difficulties growing them.

 However, Mosquito Ferns do their best under direct exposure to sunlight, which might not be possible to arrange in A home aquarium.
 Full Spectrum LED lights are also capable of mimicking a sunny day.